Brixham Health Visiting Team

 If you are registered at a surgery in Paignton or Brixham please contact the appropriate Health Visiting teams.

-If you are registered at Barton / Chilcote or Brunel surgeries, please contact the Torquay North Health Visiting Team.
+If you are registered at Brunel, Chilcote or Southover surgeries, please contact the Torquay North Health Visiting Team.

-If you are registered at Southover / Parkhill / Croft / Chelston Hall / Abbey Rd / Shiphay manor surgeries, please contact the Torquay South Health Visiting Team.
+If you are registered at Barton, Chelston (inc. Abbey Road and Shiphay Manor), Crofthall or Parkhill surgeries, please contact the Torquay South Health Visiting Team.

 Zig Zags Children Centre